 When looking for a good VPN service, there are a lot of criteria that are essential to narrowing down your choices.
 The levels of encryption, VPN protocols, speeds, and legal rigamarole are all things that you need to take a focused look at if you want to know whether or not a certain VPN is good for you.

 OVPN has robust encryption for a VPN that uses an industry-standard protocol.
-They have a good server presence in a number of countries, and they also allow P2P file sharing over their services, which is a definite plus.
+They have a good server presence in a number of countries.
+Moreover, this provider also allows P2P file sharing over their services, which is a definite plus.

-Their speeds seem to underperform compared to a lot of the competition, and their presence is limited to North America and Europe.
+Their speeds seem to underperform compared to a lot of the competition.
 This is a bit of a drag, but it also kind of makes sense given the added security and privacy that their VPN promises.
 We’ll go over this more in-depth down below.

 They promise that they don’t log your data and that there are no hard drives used with their servers.
 OVPN claims that all of their operating systems and configuration are kept on RAM, which is an interesting little quirk.